-Please note: just because a chapter is eligible for COB does not mean that will participate.
-Additionally, filling out the interest form does not guarantee that a woman will be contact by a chapter.
+Please note: Just because a chapter is eligible for COB does not mean that will participate.
+Additionally, filling out the interest form does not guarantee that a woman will be contacted by a chapter.

 What is Continuous Opening Bidding (COB)?

 Continuous Open Bidding (COB) is an informal recruitment process that Panhellenic sororities use to recruitment new members outside of the designated primary recruitment period to reach quota and/or Panhellenic Total (i.e. Median Chapter size).
 For example, if Alpha Alpha Alpha sorority has 395 members for the semester and Chapter Total is 400, then Alpha Alpha Alpha can offer 5 COBs if they are interested.

 Is a Snap Bid the same as a COB?